isomerpages/mol-services/_government-services/buying-a-hdb/00g-keys.md

 ---
 title: "Step 7 : Collect Keys to your Flat"
 permalink: /government-services/buying-a-hdb/keys/
-third_nav_title: I want to buy a flat from HDB
+third_nav_title: Buy a flat from HDB
 ---

 ## Step 7 : Collect Keys to Your Flat